GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit01/unit01-01_overview.md

 ---

 Go through a brute force introduction into R, R Markdown, the RStudio IDE, version management with Git and GitHub's classroom functionality to get ready for solving the upcoming assignment problems and submitting your solutions.
 <!--more-->

 ## Learning objectives

 At the end of this unit you should be able to

 * tell the difference between an R and an R markdown script,
-* create an R and R markdown script and run and compile it respectively,
+* create R and R markdown scripts and run and compile them,
-* sign in to the class assignment of this course at GitHub and clone and push your course repository between the GitHub server and your local computer,
+* sign in into the class assignment room of this course at GitHub for cloning your personal GitHub course repository to your local computer,
+* push and pull files in your repository between the remote GitHub server and your local computer, and
-* put an R markdown (or any other) file into your Git repository, commit it locally and push it to the server.
+* compile an HTML file in RStudio with R markdown in your local GitHub repository, commit changes locally and push them to the server.